Friday, October 26, 2007

 Odds and Ends From Last Weekend

+After we left Hawk Ridge we headed down to Park Pointe to look about.
+Someone spotted a plover and Sharon got her scope out to get a better look.
 We narrowed it down to either a Black-bellied or American Golden-Plover in winter plumage.
 Stan saw it take flight and noted the black "armpits" which made it a Black-bellied Plover!
 A lifer for me!

 That wraps up my 50th birthday birding weekend.
 I'll leave you with one more look at those red-tailed hawk feet.